 A limited number of School Direct Salaried training places are available providing a strong focus on practical, classroom-based experience.

-You can train at any suitable placement school or academy across East Sussex.
+You can train at any suitable partnership school or academy across Sussex, Brighton & Hove and Kent.
 There are a limited number of places available for school placements in the surrounding areas.

 Lead partnership training schools currently include: